frobino/EclipseTrainingSlides/tracecompass/slides.md

 - Some **entries (rows) are empty**.
 Why?
 - **The state system is probably not well designed**
-- Next slide: viewing the XML file
+- Let's take a look at the XML file

 ---
 title: Exercise: Edit the analysis
 subtitle:

-- Reopen the 'Manage XML analyses...' dialog (seen previously)
+- Reopen the **Manage XML analyses...** dialog (seen previously)
-- Select the 'training-example-full-states.xml' file and click on the 'Edit' button
+- Select **training-example-full-states** and click on the 'Edit' button

 <center><img src="images/xml/edit_button.png" width="30%" height="30%"/></center>